Course Registration

 Undergraduates Obtaining Registration in a Closed Course(s):

 Academic departments set limits to the number of students that can be accommodated in each course section.
-During the registration period or the period for adding courses, many course sections become filled.
-These classes are called "closed" in the schedule of classes, which means that no more students will be admitted to them.
+During the open registration period, many course sections become filled.
+These classes are called "Full" or "Closed" in the schedule of classes, which means that no more students will be admitted to them.
 If a student has an extenuating need to register for a closed course, the student should appeal to the chair of the academic department for the course; the department is the only authority that may permit a student to enter a closed course or reopen a closed course.

 Undergraduate Student Cancellation of Registration: